-People dealing with MDD may also find they are drinking alcohol more frequently, or using marijuana and other substances as a way to self-medicate and cope with the symptoms.
+People dealing with major depressive disorder symptoms may find they are drinking alcohol more frequently, or using marijuana and other substances as a way to self-medicate and cope with the symptoms.

-This can lead to a substance use disorder that eventually makes the symptoms of depression worse over time.
+This can lead to a substance use disorder that eventually makes the depressive symptoms worse over time.

 However, the exact cause of major depression is not totally understood.

 There are other risk factors, though, that may increase the likelihood of MDD.

 Common risk factors and causes of major depressive disorder symptoms can include: